 Once you know these basic gestures, getting around on HoloLens will be a snap.

-Blooming opens the Start menu.
-Most of the time, you only need to bloom once to get to Start, but sometimes you'll need to bloom twice.
-If you're ever not sure what to do, blooming is a good way to get reoriented.
-You can also bloom to pause a game or to hide the Start menu.
+The bloom gesture opens the Start menu.
+Most of the time, you only need to use the gesture once to get to Start, but sometimes you'll need to use it twice.
+If you're ever not sure what to do, the bloom gesture is a good way to get reoriented.
+You can also use it to pause a game or to hide the Start menu.

-To bloom, hold out your hand with your palm up and your fingertips together.
+To do the bloom gesture, hold out your hand with your palm up and your fingertips together.
 Then open your hand, like this: